Avoid Pitching Injuries – Do’s and Don’ts for Young Pitchers

 DON’T: Put A Bandaid Over It

 Do not use over-the-counter pain medication to continue an otherwise painful activity.
-Our body has a powerful system of alerts that warn us when an injury may occur.
-Ignoring this will bring about just that.
+Our body has a robust system of alerts that warn us when an injury may occur.
+Ignoring pitching injuries will bring about just that.

-If you’d like to have a PDF copy of this information, click HERE to download it.
+If you’d like a PDF copy of this information, click HERE to download it.

 References: